-- 42.1.1 Law 42.3 shall apply, subject to the following: - Law 42.3 (e) (ii) shall be replaced with the following: - Inform the captain of the fielding side of the reason for the action taken. - 42.1.2 And in addition to Law 42.3: - a.
-The umpires shall report the incident to the ICC Tournament Referee under the ICC Code of Conduct for ICC Development Program Events and Women's International Matches.
+Law 42.3 shall apply, subject to the following:

-b.
-In the event that a ball has been interfered with and requires replacement the batsman at the wicket shall choose the replacement ball from a selection of three other balls of various degrees of usage (including a new ball) and of the same brand as the ball in use prior to the contravention.
+- a) Law 42.3 (e) (ii) shall be replaced with the following: - Inform the captain of the fielding side of the reason for the action taken. - b) The umpires shall report the incident to the ICC Tournament Referee - c) The ICC Tournament Referee shall take action as is appropriate against the player(s) responsible for the conduct under the ICC Code of Conduct for ICC Development Program Events and Women's International Matches. - d) If the ICC Tournament Referee is unable to identify the player(s) responsible for such conduct, the captain shall take responsibility and will be subject to such action as is appropriate under the ICC Code of Conduct for ICC Development Program Events and Women's International Matches. - e) In the event that a ball has been interfered with and requires replacement the batsman at the wicket shall choose the replacement ball from a selection of three other balls of various degrees of usage (including a new ball) and of the same brand as the ball in use prior to the contravention.